 - The Management Company acting on behalf of the Fund shall not invest more than 20% of the Fund's IFRS NAV in one single Portfolio Asset.
-This percentage may be increased following a resolution, to that effect, from the Investment Committee. - The Management Company acting on behalf of the Fund will only make an investment in an asset provided that the Fund will be able to exercise control over the acquired Portfolio Asset, it being understood that in case that a property is held by way of joint ownership (gemeenschap) with other persons or through one or more intermediate (holding) companies in which one or more other persons participate, the legal arrangements made with such other parties are such that the Fund can determine the management and divestment policy in respect of the property without the approval of such other parties being required. - The Management Company acting on behalf of the Fund will not invest in (i) any other fund managed by the AIF Manager or its Affiliates that results in investors paying duplicative asset based investment management fees or (ii) unregistered collective investment vehicles managed by any other person or entity that results in investors being subject to asset based fees or performance based distributions or allocations at a rate greater than the asset based fee payable to the Management Company. - The Management Company shall procure that the AIF Manager and its (ultimate) parent company shall not, and shall cause each of its subsidiaries not to, act as manager or the primary source of investments of an investment fund or similar entity with an investment strategy that falls within the scope of the Fund. - No significant real estate development risk activities will take place in the Fund.
+This percentage may be increased following a resolution, to that effect, from the Investment Committee. - The Management Company acting on behalf of the Fund will only make an investment in an asset provided that the Fund will be able to exercise control over the acquired Portfolio Asset, it being understood that in case that a property is held by way of joint ownership (gemeenschap) with other persons or through one or more intermediate (holding) companies in which one or more other persons participate, the legal arrangements made with such other parties are such that the Fund can determine the management and divestment policy in respect of the property without the approval of such other parties being required. - The Management Company acting on behalf of the Fund will not invest in (i) any other fund managed by the AIF Manager or its Affiliates that results in investors paying duplicative asset based investment management fees or (ii) unregistered collective investment vehicles managed by any other person or entity that results in investors being subject to asset based fees or performance based distributions or allocations at a rate greater than the asset based fee payable to the Management Company. - No significant real estate development risk activities will take place in the Fund.
 Maintenance, renovation and/ or extension of assets by the Fund itself (not through Project B.V.) is permitted, provided that such activities do not qualify as development activities for Dutch tax purposes.
 The Fund uses the Project B.V., a separate legal entity set up for this purpose and owned by the Fund, for maintenance, renovation and/or extension activities of Portfolio Assets that qualify as development activities for Dutch tax purposes, on such terms that such refurbishment activities do not jeopardise the tax status of the Fund nor the Investors.